corey-taylor/free-energy-simulations/README.md

-# free-energy-simulations
+# General scripts for running free energy simulations

-Scripts and data to run free energy calculations
+These will mostly be for OpenMM but could contain others over time.